CHIPAsia/chip-for-fluentcart/README.md

 ## Requirements

 * WordPress 6.8 or higher
-* FluentCart plugin installed and activated
+* Fluent Cart plugin installed and activated
 * PHP 7.4 or higher

 ## Configuration